 Dosage for depression

-Rexulti is used as adjuvant therapy for depression.
-This means it’s taken with at least one other drug to treat depression.
+Doctors prescribe Rexulti as adjunctive therapy for depression in adults.
+This means you take it with at least one other drug to treat depression.

 Rexulti’s maximum dosage for treating depression is 3 mg per day.